 Four Weeks to Fitness

 Once you start getting in shape, it's important that you stay with the program.
 Put your exercise times on your schedule or calendar.
 Treat it like any other life or death appointment.
-If anyone questions it you should say, "Yes, it is that important."
+If anyone questions it, you should say, "Yes, it is that important."

 Now plan on working out with weights at least 2-3 times a week.
 Muscle mass supports fat loss by boosting your metabolism.
 A pound of muscle burns about three times as many calories as a pound of fat.
-As an added bonus, exercise depresses hunger during and shortly after a workout.
+As a bonus, exercise depresses hunger during and shortly after a workout.
 The more intense your workout, the more your appetite is suppressed.